kvokka/onotole/goodies/service_object.md

 of singleton methods, and because it have class name, we use `||=` for preventing multiple assigns, which will boost our code.
 Perfect!

 Of course the is some feature on this approach.
-If you change `Foo#call` method later, and then `require` again file with initial code of `Foo` it will not restore method to initial state.
+If you change `FOO#call` method later, and then `require` again file with initial code of `FOO` it will not restore method to initial state.
 But it is weeery unusual.

+You may call it `Foo`, of course, but you will avoid the convention in this case.